ChieftainY2k/raspberry-garda/services/configurator/README.md

 **Service: configurator**

-This core service exposes web GUI to modify service configuration and reloads services when the configuration is updated.
+* This service exposes web GUI to modify the services configuration (see the file **configs/services.conf**).
+* This service may reload services when the configuration is updated.